chinedufn/collada-dae-parser/README.md

 - [x] basic cli (potentially pull into own repo, but start here)
 - [ ] rounding values.
 Currently lots of .999999 and 1.000001
-- [ ] fix normals in demo lighting
+- [x] fix normals in demo lighting
 - [ ] add a textured complex demo model
 - [ ] allow zoom in, zoom out in demo
 - [x] Factor in bind shape matrix
 - [x] Stop exporting bind shape matrix
-- [ ] toggle animation on and off
+- [ ] toggle between 2 animations
 - [ ] multiple animations in demo
-- [ ] full screen demo with controls overlayed
+- [ ] full screen demo with controls overlay
 - [ ] All of the TODO: statements in code
 - [ ] Allow file buffer to be passed in
-- [ ] Add a GIF of every test fixture animation
+- [ ] Add a GIF of every test fixture animation and demo
 - [ ] Documentation / references

 - We might want another module to export the raw useful data..
 Then we can transform it / add opinions higher up.